Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/brainstorm.typ

 #pro-con(
   name: "Angled Ladybrown",
-  image: image("brainstorm/Brainstorm angled lady brown.excalidraw(1).svg"),
+  image: image("brainstorm/angled-ladybrown.excalidraw.svg"),
   description: [
    The support for the ladybrown is at the intake side of the robot.
-There is a gusset on the drivetrain’s gusset, which allows us to control the angle of the ladybrown.
+There is a gusset on the drivetrain's gusset, which allows us to control the angle of the ladybrown.
 This design would save space on the intake side of the robot.
   ],
   pros: [
-    - *Stability* - Since the ladybrown supports are close to the robot’s center of gravity, it is stable.
+    - *Stability* - Since the ladybrown supports are close to the robot's center of gravity, it is stable.
     - *Structure* - The angled ladybrown creates a triangle shape once fully mounted.
-The triangle shape resists deformities, strengthening the ladybrown’s structure.
+The triangle shape resists deformities, strengthening the ladybrown's structure.
   ],
   cons: [
-    - *Bracing* - - Since the ladybrown’s support is angled, there can only be a single screw joint supporting the ladybrown at the bottom.
+    - *Bracing* - Since the ladybrown's support is angled, there can only be a single screw joint supporting the ladybrown at the bottom.
 Extra support is needed.
   ],
   notes: [
     - Very popular design.